zhushun0008/myCaffeLearning/README.md

 #### 04 Deploy neural network on the paper 'Learning a Deep Convolutional Network for Images Super-Resolution'
 1. Auto-encoder to check sum of squre works well
+   * layer-def
+   * layer-params

+2.Deep Convolutional Network for Images Super-Resolution
-2. Data is suitalbe for cuda-convet
+  1. Data is suitalbe for cuda-convet
+      * MRdata_provider.py
-3. Deploy neural network
+  2. Deploy neural network
+      * layer-def
+      * layer-params